Chisw/gagu/gagu-website/src/pages/docs/introduction/what-is-gagu.md

 ## Inspiration

-GAGU is inspired by the "Wireless File Sharing" feature in [Android/X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore), and borrows from the operation mode of [NPM/anywhere](https://www.npmjs.com/package/anywhere) that can be used as soon as it is activated.
+GAGU is inspired by the "Wireless File Sharing" feature in [Android/X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore), and borrows from the running mode of [NPM/anywhere](https://www.npmjs.com/package/anywhere) that can be used as soon as it is activated.

 Visit the next section for more information.